 We have developed a comprehensive list of enrichment and academic programs for the 2020-2021 school year.
 Due to the risks associated with the Covid 19 virus, programs are held remotely unless otherwise indicated.
 Please read each program description and register your child for the program(s) he/she is interested in.
 This list is subject to change based on student interest and availability of program facilitators.

 Students must be signed into their GLCPS Googledocs account in order to access this registration form.
 Programs will be limited to the first 20 students who register.
 Due to limited slots, we may have to conduct a lottery in order to fairly place students in some programs.
 A waiting list will be maintained for programs overenrolled.

 Programs begin on Monday, February 1, 2021 and end on Friday, May 28, 2021, unless otherwise indicated.
 Please note that attendance is essential – unexcused/excessive absences may also result in the student being dropped from the program.
 GLCPS will cancel any programs that do not meet the minimum enrollment.
 Please contact Mr. Ferreira with questions at 508-991-4105 ext.
 546 or email@example.com.

 Global Learning Charter Public School

 Enrichment After-School Programs Descriptions

 Band-Middle School: Online Middle School Band (grades 5 through 8) is offered in different instrument groupings.
 During the online sessions, students should sign up for the day their instrument is offered and are encouraged to sign up for at least one additional day.
-Once we return to in person and it is safe to have in person instrument lessons, students will be expected to participate in two after-school days per week.
+Once we return to in person and it is safe to have in person instrument lessons, students will be expected to participate in 2 after school days per week.
 Instruments, as available. may be loaned from the school with an agreement and a $20 fee for the year.